Extremal Numbers of Hypergraph Suspensions of Even Cycles: Lower bounds on

-\item Finally, it remains to show that $D_3(3,q)$ is $\widetilde C_6$-free and $D_3(5,q)$ is $\widetilde C_8$-free.
-From the previous point, and since $D(3,q)$ and $D(5,q)$ are known to have girths 8 and 10 respectively (Proposition~\ref{prop:dkqproperties} pt.
-2), this completes the proof. \end{enumerate} \end{proof}
+\item Finally, it remains to show that $\D_3(3,q)$ is $\widetilde C_6$-free and $\D_3(5,q)$ is $\widetilde C_8$-free.
+From the previous point, and since $\D(3,q)$ and $\D(5,q)$ are known to have girths 8 and 10 respectively (Proposition~\ref{prop:dkqproperties} part 2), this completes the proof. \end{enumerate} \end{proof}